ietf-wg-scone/scone/draft-ietf-scone-protocol.md

-A coalesced "1RTT" packet will start with a plausible first octet, and continue with the selected destination connection ID followed by a sufficiently long series of random bytes, mimicking the content of an encrypted packets.
+A coalesced "1RTT" packet will start with a plausible first octet, and continue with the selected destination connection ID followed by a sufficiently long series of random bytes, mimicking the content of an encrypted packet.

 Endpoints will reject such packets because they do not contain valid QUIC packets, but network elements cannot detect this.